margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * praise God; the Lord is ready to save thee

 "praise thee"
-"The Lrod was ready to save me: therefore we will sing my songs to the stringed intruments all the days of our life in the house of the Lord"
+"The Lord was ready to save me: therefore we will sing my songs to the stringed intruments all the days of our life in the house of the Lord"

 * love the Lord thy God